AwadheshDev/Food-Delivery/README.md

 ## Contributing

-We welcome contributions to HomeHeaven!
+We welcome contributions to Food Delivery Website!
 Please follow these steps:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature-branch`)